John Joseph Cassata

 John Joseph Cassata (November 8, 1908 – September 8, 1989) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Fort Worth in Texas from 1969 to 1980.
 He previously served as an auxiliary bishop of the Diocese of Dallas-Fort Worth from 1968 to 1969.

 Biography

 Early life

 Cassata was born in Galveston, Texas, on November 8, 1908.
 He attended St. Mary’s Cathedral School in Galveston and then St. Mary’s Boarding School in La Porte, Texas.
 While in high school, Cassata worked as a life guard, soda jerk and vendor at an amusement park.

 Cassata then travelled to Rome to reside at the Pontifical North American College.
 He received a Licentiate in Theology at the Pontifical Urbana University and also studied at Pontifical Gregorian University.

 Priesthood

-Cassata was ordained a priest for the Diocese of Galveston by Cardinal Francesco Marchetti Selvaggiani on December 8, 1932.
+Cassata was ordained a priest for the Diocese of Galveston in Rome by Cardinal Francesco Marchetti Selvaggiani on December 8, 1932.
 After his ordination, Cassata was assigned in 1934 as assistant pastor to Holy Name Parish in Houston.
 He was named pastor there in 1945.
 In 1956, the Vatican honored Cassata with the title of domestic prelate.